-Warrants were issued in conjunction with an equity offering to Hudson Bay Capital in November 2014 and a Loan and Security Agreement with Hercules Technology Growth Capital, Inc. ("Hercules").
+The Company issued warrants in conjunction with an equity offering to Hudson Bay Capital in November 2014 and a Loan and Security Agreement with Hercules Technology Growth Capital, Inc. ("Hercules").
 The warrants issued to Hercules were exercised on April 8, 2019.
-Outstanding warrants are subject to revaluation at each balance sheet date, and any change in fair value will be recorded as a change in fair value in derivatives and warrants until the earlier of their exercise or expiration.
+The warrants issued to Hudson were partially exercised on November 13, 2019 and the remaining unexercised warrants expired on November 13, 2019.
+As of June 30, 2020 the Company has no remaining outstanding warrants.

-The Company relies on various assumptions in a lattice model to determine the fair value of warrants.
-The Company has valued the warrants within Level 3 of the valuation hierarchy.
-See Note 13, "Warrants and Derivative Liabilities," for additional information including a discussion of the warrants and the valuation assumptions used.
+The Company historically relied on various assumptions in a lattice model to determine the fair value of warrants.
+The Company had valued the warrants within Level 3 of the valuation hierarchy.
+See Note 12, "Warrants and Derivative Liabilities," for a discussion of the warrants and the valuation assumptions used.